GarrickZ2/Image-Denoising/README.md

   - Makefile  # Contains the auto run file to quick start the project
   - PNGAN_Demo_Visualization  # Jupyter notebook example to visualize PNGAN
   - Restormer_Demo_Visualization  # Jupyter notebook to visualize restormer
+  - requirements.txt # Contains the required python packages and version

 ## Example and Results